Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

 Watering

-Water Philodendron Sun Red liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Water your Philodendron Sun Red liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Avoid overwatering to prevent yellowing and rotting.

 Light Requirements